 As important as snacks and activities are for entertaining your children and keeping them busy on the road, none of that will matter if the car environment is not right.
 From the temperature to the smell and the space, there are different things you need to consider.
 Firstly, make sure you have the right equipment working in the car to ensure it is not too hot, or too cold.
 It is a good idea to pack extra sheets, blankets, and pillows, as the car temperature may be one of the biggest debated topics on your journey.
 This way, you can make compromises and keep everyone warm.
 With a full car and lots of food, the smell of the car is important.
 Get your family a custom air freshener, which will make the journey a much more pleasant experience.
 Lastly, you must consider the space.
 It’s good to be prepared, and pack lots of games, activities, snacks, blankets, and amenities for the trip, but with all these extra items, is there enough space in the vehicle to be comfortable?
 Check everyone has enough legroom and can move around enough to be comfortable, to eat, and to use their activities.

 If you have a long journey ahead, pit stops are crucial.
 This will ensure you can stop off, have a stretch, and allow your children to run around.
 Children often struggle on long journeys, because they have a lot of bottled-up energy that needs releasing.
-Stop off, and if it is safe to do so, encourage your children to run, jump or play around in the outside areas.
+Stop when you can, and if it is safe to do so, encourage your children to run, jump or play around in the outside areas.
 This may even encourage them to sleep on the next leg of your journey.
 Regular stops may make the journey a little longer, but it will make it much smoother for everyone.

 Last but not least, is safety.
 While you want the journey to be more enjoyable, safety is the number one priority for everyone.
 While making these plans, packing snacks, creating activities to stay entertained, it is important that you check everything you are doing will be safe for the journey.
 For example, can all the games and activities be safely accessed and played from the seat, with a seatbelt on?
 If not, perhaps some of the activities should be saved for when you stop at a service station.
 Is there a safe passage to the car doors, and windows, in case of an emergency?
 Does everyone who needs one, have a car seat that is in working order and fits correctly?
 Are there any obstructions to the driver, for example, in the rearview mirror that could hinder their driving ability?